 Foreseen as the universal data storage device of the future, the Memory StickTM can already be used with an ever-increasing range of compatible products, including:

 - Audio systems

 - Visual devices

 - VAIO products

 - CLIE handhelds

 - Mobile phones.

-There are currently two different types of Memory StickTM:
+There are currently three different types of Memory StickTM supported by your VAIO:

-- □ The generic Memory StickTM, coloured blue. - □ The MagicGate Memory StickTM, coloured white.
+- □ The generic Memory StickTM, coloured blue. - □ The MagicGate Memory StickTM, coloured white. - □ The Memory Stick PROTM.